ShahriyariLab/Data-driven-mathematical-model-of-osteosarcom/README.md

 If using any parts of this code please cite

 Le,T.; Su, S.; Shahriyari L. Data driven mathematical model of osteosarcoma.
-Cancers2021.
-(Manuscript submitted for publishing)
+Cancers, 2021.